Matjaz12/Driver-Drowines-Prediction/README.md

 ### Example predictions

-A set of successful predicitons, you can take a look at the rest of predicitons including failure cases in: [Predicitons](./data/ood/preds/).
+A set of successful predicitons, you can take a look at the rest of predictions including failure cases in: [Predicitons](./data/ood/preds/).

 ![Alert](./data/ood/preds/GOPR0492_MP4-207_jpg.rf.59da258fa102fe24e305e0c1dbe869eb.jpg)